How to Cross the Mexican Border With Children

 A Word About FMMs

 At the border, everyone in your party, including the children, will obtain a Forma Migratoria Múltiple (FMM).
-This card costs about $24, and it will be dated.
-Your FMM will permit you to remain in the country for up to 180 days.
+This card costs about $32, and it will be dated.
+You may remain in Mexico for up to 180 days on your FMM, but you may need proof in the form of flight information or accomodation receipts.
 The American officials will check your FMMs when you return to the States.

 If you stay longer than 180 days, you could be subject to a fine, or it might be harder for you to cross the border in the future.
 However, it's possible that you wouldn't face any punishment at all for overstaying your welcome.